bhuvanakanakam/natural_language_processing/project/readme.md

 This project demonstrates the effectiveness of BERT in handling text classification tasks for languages with complex scripts like Hindi.
 By leveraging modern NLP tools and a robust model, we can significantly enhance the moderation of online platforms.

 ## Download the Dataset
-To download the dataset used in this project, please send your request to the email [ToxicCommentDataset@gmail.com](mailto:ToxicCommentDataset@gmail.com).
-A download link will be sent to you once the dataset is released.
+You can access the dataset used in this project from the following GitHub link: [MACD Dataset](https://github.com/topics/macd-indicator).

 ## Contact Us
 For more details about this project, please reach out to us at [se21ucse035@mahindrauniversity.edu.in](mailto:se21ucse035@mahindrauniversity.edu.in).